 Recipe for Lemon Madeleines

 While the origin of this little spongecake or “teacake” that is served as a cookie is still widely debated today, one thing is for certain madeleines are a light, sweet and aromatic taste experience.
-From Lorraine to the court of King Louis XV and onto Paris, this cookie has traveled and served historic generations in France with it’s classic timeless beauty and taste.
+From Lorraine to the court of King Louis XV and onto Paris, this cookie has travelled and served historic generations in France with its classic, timeless beauty and taste.
 Try and stop yourself from eating just one.
-David Allen Scott’s version of this recipe comes from being a devotee to blogger Dorie Greenspan, namely known for French Fridays with Dorie, read more here…
+David Allen Scott’s version of this recipe comes from being a devotee to blogger Dorie Greenspan, namely known for French Fridays with Dorie.
+Read more here.

 - 1 tsp Baking Powder